facelessuser/pymdown-extensions/docs/src/markdown/extensions/progressbar.md

 Classes                  | Description
 ------------------------ |------------
 `progress`               | This is attached to the outer `div` container of the progress bar.
-`progress-bar`           | This is attached to the inner `div` whose width is adjusted to give the visual `appearance of a bar at the desired percentage.
+`progress-bar`           | This is attached to the inner `div` whose width is adjusted to give the visual appearance of a bar at the desired percentage.
 `progress-label`         | This is attached to the `p` element that will contain the desired label.
-`progress-<integer>plus` | This is an optional class that indicates the percentage of the progress bar by increments of 20.
+`progress-<integer>plus` | This is an optional class that indicates the percentage of the progress bar by increments defined by `progress_increment`.

 ??? settings "CSS Setup"